xiaohajiayou/Easy-Markdown-Migrate/README.md

   5. When you need to delete specified content (including `image URLs`), it supports one-click `deletion` of content and moves affiliated images to the `.recycle/images` folder.

-- **Image Bed Migration**:
++ **Image Bed Migration (only updates local backup for final versions)**:
-  1. When you need to publish a specified file as a blog post, it supports one-click publishing, uploading images to the image bed, where `url` is replaced with the image bed link, and generates an `origin` version of the local file.
+  1. When publishing a specified file as a blog, it supports one-click uploading of all images to the image bed (replacing links) and generating a same-name local backup (with the prefix "origin").
-  2. When you need to update published content, it supports one-click partial upload, uploading selected images to the image bed, and automatically updating links
+  2. When updating published content, it supports one-click partial uploading, only uploading selected images to the image bed (replacing links) without updating the local backup.
-  2. When you need to back up network resources, it supports one-click update backup, backing up the latest published content, automatically downloading all image resources, keeping resource management local.
+  3. After completing the update of the published document, it supports one-click updating of the local backup (discarding the previously managed local resources and automatically downloading the latest resources).

 - **Image Management**: